 Simply click the link and it’ll open in a new tab so you can read it after you finish here.

 With all that armor, it’s often assumed the medieval knight was immobile.
 Not quite.
-Each suit of armor was tailored to the individual.
+Each suit was tailored to the individual.
 The aim was not to cause any impediment to movement.
 A warrior had to fight the enemy, and to fight his armor as well would be too distracting.
-The pieces of armor around the vital organs—the chest and head—were thicker and heavier than those on the arms and legs to try and reduce weight as much as possible.
+The pieces around the vital organs—the chest and head—were thicker and heavier than those on the arms and legs to try and reduce weight as much as possible.

 This video provides an interesting perspective on a knight’s movement.